A collective energy and ambition. A place where you can make a real difference.

 e.
 Aid Engineering and Operations departments in identifying and implementing sustainability projects

-XII.
+VI.
 Act as back up to EHS Manager for key safety related issues in their absence.

-XIII.
+VIII.
 Maintain all professional certifications and training requirements in order to effectively maintain the facility's environmental compliance in all areas as required by environmental laws/regulations.

-XIIII.
+IX.
 Perform other duties as assigned

 Required Knowledge/Computer Skills: